 The central server stores a list of callback object references for all the clients that are registered with it.
 As soon as a stock price changes occurs, the server iterates over the list of callback object references, calling NotifyPriceChange() on each one.
 It is these callback invocations which can potentially be configured to use bidirectional GIOP.

 Demonstration code

-The stock feed demonstration code is located in the following directory: OrbixInstallDir/asp/Version/demos/corba/orb/bidir giop by the corresponding demonstration in the Orbix Generation 3 product.
+The stock feed demonstration code is located in the following directory:

+'''

+OrbixInstallDir/asp/Version/demos/corba/orb/bidir_giop

+'''

 IDL for stock feed scenario